tailhook/khufu-routing/README.md

 ---------------

-There is only one tool for generating url, it's specifying path, relative to the URL of the router (not current page) for example (the text of the link in example below shows the link target):
+There is only one tool for generating url, it's specifying path, relative to the URL of the router (note: not relative to the current page) for example:

 ```js
 if let r1 = router.at('site'):